You need to:-

 You therefore need to consider whether you need to challenge the authenticity of any of the documents which are disclosed by the other side.

 As a precaution against any later disputes, keep carefully the original disclosed documents and list.
-If the other side should later say that they will be relying at the Final Hearing on a document you think you have not seen before which is not in your document management system, and the other side insist that they did send you a copy at the Disclosure of Documents stage, you need to be able to go back and look at the original materials to establish who is right.
+If the other side should later say that they will be relying at the Final Hearing on a document you think you have not seen before which is not stored in your folders, and the other side insist that that it was disclosed, you need to be able to go back and check the original materials provided.

 Disclaimer